 Next, click the plus button again after your HTTP Request connector, and search for the Foreach connector.
 Add the connector to your flow, then click the X button again to add the next component to your flow.

-Lastly, search for the Salesforce Connector, and select the operation Create Single.
+Lastly, search for the Salesforce Connector, and select the operation Create.
 When you create the configuration, click the Add connection button, name your Connection Name whatever you wish, and select Basic Username Password.
 Enter your Salesforce username and password and login, along with your security token.
 If you don’t have your security token in your inbox, login to Salesforce and go to Setup > Personal Setup > My Personal Information > Reset My Security Token.
 After all your credentials are entered, make sure you select Lead under Type, and under Record type: payload.
 Then click the Save button and test your application.
+If you get the error: Cannot coerce Object, please type in [payload] instead of payload under record type.

 To test out your API and integration, grab the URL that is generated in the temporary environment and paste that into either the Mocking Service or Postman.
 Don’t forget to add /submit to the end of the URL, and then click the Send button to make the POST request to the endpoint.